 When the bone, marrow, and connective tissues are boiled down, rich vitamins like calcium, magnesium, phosphorous, and silicon are released.
 Healing composites like collagen, glutamine, and glycine are released as well.

-Collagen may help with bone and joint disease while glycine may help with sleepiness and fatigue.
+may help with bone and joint disease while glycine may help with sleepiness and fatigue.
 A small study also found that glutamine helps regulate gut bacteria.
 All this goodness together in a broth is a great way to drink up nutrients.

 Best time to partake

 Across the globe’s many cultures, making broths from the bones of fish, chicken, and beef is a long-standing culinary custom.